sagemath/more-sagemath-tutorials/tutorial-symmetric-functions.rst

 Abstract symmetric functions
 ----------------------------

-We first describe how to manipulate "variable free" symmetric functions (with coefficients in the ring of rational coefficient fractions in $q$ and $t$).
-Such functions are linear combinations of one of the six classical bases of symmetric functions; all indexed by interger partitions $\mu=\mu_1\mu_2\cdots \mu_k$.
+We first describe how to manipulate "variable free" symmetric functions (with coefficients in the ring of rational coefficient fractions in :math:`q` and :math:`t`).
+Such functions are linear combinations of one of the six classical bases of symmetric functions; all indexed by interger partitions :math:`\mu=\mu_1\mu_2\cdots \mu_k`.

 -   The **power sum** symmetric functions :math:`p_\mu=p_{\mu_1}p_{\mu_2}\cdots p_{\mu_2}`